 In fact, this specific area of digital transformation gets so much attention that very often digital transformation and digital marketing transformation are confused.
 The restricted view on digital transformation in a digital marketing context is a pity because it exactly does what we want to avoid: creating siloed views, whereas digital transformation is about working across, through and beyond silos, while striving to reduce them when we shift – and reverse – the traditional inside-out approaches we have.
 Given the fact so many marketers look at it in such a restricted way makes one wonder if it’s really the CIO that doesn’t care enough about marketing as some emphasize.
 It seems the opposite is at least as true.
 While technology is not the first focal point in the classic people, processes and technology triangle, it does matter a lot by the way.

 The state of digital transformation – the digital customer experience and digital customer journey view

-The key role of the customer experience has led some analysts to focus on digital transformations regarding these experiences of a connected consumer, worker, etc. Some even looked at what I would call “a subset” of customer experience management: the digital customer experience.
+The key role of the customer experience in digital transformation has led some analysts to focus on digital transformations regarding these experiences of a connected consumer, worker, etc. Some even looked at what I would call “a subset” of customer experience management: the digital customer experience.